 The Georgia Minority Supplier Development Council, in partnership with the Great State of Georgia and area cities and counties, will commemorate the annual observance of Minority Business Opportunity Week (MBOW) on September 19 – 23, 2022.
 MBOW is a weeklong recognition of the rich history, singular achievements, and many contributions of the minority business community to the state’s economy.
 The State of Georgia and cities and counties across the region issue proclamations annually setting aside this week to celebrate MBOW.

-According to the U.S. Census Bureau Annual Business Survey, minority-owned businesses make up more than 25% of the economic landscape in the United States.
-In Georgia, Minority businesses play an integral role in creating jobs, strengthening communities of color and stimulating our economy.
-Widely recognized as a positive climate for minority business, Georgia is known nationally for its business-friendly climate, significant technological advancement and strong economic development policies that have spurred unprecedented numbers of entrepreneurial ventures and minority business startups.
+According to the U.S. Census Bureau’s Annual Business Survey, minority-owned businesses make up more than 25% of the economic landscape in the United States.
+In Georgia, minority businesses play an integral role in creating jobs, spurring investment, and strengthening communities of color by stimulating our economy.
+Widely recognized as a national leader in minority business development, Georgia is known for its business-friendly climate, widespread deployment of advanced technology, and strong economic development policies that have spurred unprecedented numbers of entrepreneurial ventures and minority business startups.

 In addition to celebrating high achievement, Minority Business Opportunity Week will focus on helping minority businesses connect to new opportunities.
 As the US economy continues to move toward a post-pandemic recovery, the most important resource we can provide to a minority business is to put that company to work.
 The key that unlocks the door to sustainable growth is opportunities.
 Opportunities create a domino effect in communities by enabling local companies to generate revenues, employ local people, build wealth in communities of color, and sustain long-term success.